The complete guide to Prague’s 10 districts + What to see in each

 This is quite a residential area, where you can find an interesting old houses, but also lots of modern panel houses and high rise flats.

 The area around the Vltava river is great for daily runs, walks and inline skating – you can reach as far as Davle and even further.
+If you decide to try the longer boat trip excursion, you can also see the waterfront from the comfort of a slow-moving steamer ship.

-Krc, Zabehlice and Modrany have a lot of green spaces, nature reserves and woodland areas and are great for a day out, when you don’t want to travel to far from the centre of Prague.
+Krc, Zabehlice and Modrany have a lot of green spaces, nature reserves and woodland areas and are great for a day out, when you don’t want to travel too far from the centre of Prague.

 Prague 5 – includes Smichov, Motol, Kosire, Radlice, Jinonice, Hlubocepy, Mala Chuchle, Zlicin, Zbraslav, Radotin, Stodulky